Cybersix: Plot

 Von Reichter is a surviving member of Schutzstaffel in World War II.
 He works on experiments in South America, creating the Cyber series of artificial humanoids with super strength and agility.
 The 5000 original Cybers became servants, mimicking human emotions and making their will.
 When they disobeyed orders, Reichter orders them all to be destroyed.
 After the death of Cyber-29, Reichter transfers his brain into the body of a black panther named Data-7.
 Cyber-6 (Cybersix) is one of the survivors, who escapes and arrives in the city of Meridiana.
 She disguises herself as school teacher Adrian Seidelman after the real one is killed in a car crash.
-Cybersix defeats von Reichter's creations, the human-like Techno series and the more Frankenstein's monster-like Fixed Ideas, in order to drink the sustenance liquid contained within them.
+Cybersix fights von Reichter's creations, the human-like Techno series, and the more Frankenstein's monster-like Fixed Ideas, in order to drink the sustenance liquid contained within them.
 Along the way, she meets an orphaned boy Julian, Reichter's cloned son José, and high school teacher Lucas Amato.